Is Retail Strategy Australia Dying On Its Feet 👣? The Reasons Why

 Online retail is the future of retail pricing and revenue management.
 Shoppers want online and are willing to pay for convenience and personalisation.
 Many Australians do not want to leave the comfort of their homes and want instead for their products and items to come to them with limited hassle.
 However, this puts many Australian manufacturers and retailers in a quandary:

-- Are Australian retail expansion strategy set up for online?
+- Are the Australian retail expansion strategy set up for online?

 - What’s the right price for products sold online (pricing model)?